UM-Bridge/umbridge/clients/README.md

 Apart from the constructor, HTTPModPiece behaves like any ModPiece in MUQ.
 For example, models or benchmarks outputting a posterior density may be directly passed into a SamplingProblem, to which Markov Chain Monte Carlo methods provided by MUQ may then be applied for sampling.

+See MUQ's documentation for more in-depth documentation on model graphs and UM-Bridge integration.